status-im/samyoul-notes/README.md

     - Initially some confusion on the distinction between multichain send "without bridge" and "bridging"
       - Confusion as sending over multiple chains requires bridging
       - Clarity eventually given; references to "bridging" is a term for a specific UI action and not an implementation behaviour.
         - ie in the UI context bridging refers to the user pressing a "bridging" button to perform an explicit bridging action.
+Not the required routing performed by `status-go` Wallet `Router`.
         - ⚠️ Attention.
 Devs and QAs particularly should be mindful of this.
     - Emphasised that the app should mint `ERC1155` rather than `ERC721` tokens
       - Confirmation that this is the case was suggested.